brayner05/expression-evaluator/README.md

 - [Installing PXPR](#Installation)

 ## What is the goal of PXPR?
 The goal of PXPR is to provide an easy-to-use, but feature rich command line calculator.
-Rather than opening up an IDE or text-editor, writing some code, compiling that code, and running it all to get the value of a basic expression, PXPR can evaluate the expression directly from the command line.
+Rather than opening up a calculator application and manually clicking buttons or starting up an IDE or text-editor, writing some code, compiling that code, and running it all to get the value of a basic expression, PXPR can evaluate the expression directly from the command line.